AUC Funday Sunday In-Person...

 1. Masking is optional at AUC.

-2. Rev. Andy will bring the children downstairs following the Acknowledgement of Territory and the lighting of the Orange Candle .
+2. Rev. Andy will bring the children downstairs following the Acknowledgement of Territory, the lighting of the Orange and Rainbow Candles.

 2. Parents may pick up their child in Binions Hall following worship.